Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

 \subsection{LLM Generation of Criteria}

-Similarly, a LLM was tasked with generating evaluation criteria in two steps to mirror the process followed by human participants.
-First, the LLM was provided with the same prompt scenario given to human participants and was asked to generate an initial set of criteria based solely on the prompt.
-In the second phase, the LLM was given the initial criteria it generated, along with the same three LLM-generated outputs shown to the human participants.
-The LLM was then instructed to refine its initial criteria or develop new ones based on its evaluation of these outputs.
-While the LLM did not use predefined codes or tagging tools, as the human participants did in the MAXQDA system, this approach allowed the LLM to autonomously generate criteria and refine them without being influenced by a pre-established structure.
-A detailed description of the instructions used to generate the criteria can be found in Appendix \ref{appendix:criteria_generation}.
+To parallel the process followed by human participants, we used five different types of commonly referenced LLMs to create the evaluation criteria: GPT-4o (LLM1), GPT-4 (LLM2), gemini-1.5-flash (LLM3), claude-3-5-sonnet-20241022 (LLM4), and claude-3-5-haiku-20241022 (LLM5)~\cite{cheng2023now, king2023introduction, liu2023chatcounselor}.
+The LLMs were tasked with generating evaluation criteria in two phases.
+In the first phase \textit{(a priori}), each LLM was provided with the same prompt scenario given to human participants and was instructed to generate an initial set of criteria based solely on the prompt.
+In the second phase \textit{(a posteriori}), each LLM was prompted with its initial criteria generated in the first phase, along with the same three LLM-generated outputs shown to the human participants.
+Each LLM was then instructed to refine its initial criteria or develop new ones based on its evaluation of these outputs.

+The prompt instructions were intentionally minimal and designed to elicit single-step, baseline behavior.
+Consistent with rubric-generation patterns used in state-of-the-art LLM-as-a-Judge frameworks such as EvalLM~\cite{kim2024evallm}, no specialized prompting strategies (e.g., Chain-of-Thought, multi-step workflows) were applied.
+This approach mirrored the task framing given to human participants and was chosen to fulfill our core objective, which was to enable a controlled and comparable evaluation across domain experts, lay users, and LLMs.
+A detailed description of the system instructions used to generate the criteria can be found in Appendix \ref{appendix:criteria_generation}.